 For some, the troubling feelings before or during a performance may never go away.
 And that’s okay!
 With some preparation and practice, you can decrease the effects of stage anxiety.
 Like Stevie Nicks said, in the end, the anxiety you want so badly to disappear may actually be what makes it a stunning performance.

 Looking for more gigs?
 We’re here to help!
-Sign up for free and be found by local event planners.
+Sign up today and be found by local event planners.